-- The only technology that has the proven capacity to serve today’s connectivity needs as well as the projected needs for 20-40 years in the future is a Fiber Optic Network.
+- The only technology that has the proven capacity to serve today's connectivity needs as well as the projected needs for 20 to 40 years in the future is a Fiber Optic Network.

 - The county is conducting an engineering to study to understand the costs more fully but preliminary estimates suggest the cost of a Fiber-to-the-Home (FTTH) network for Bailey may approach $50 million dollars.